 Portfolio Optimization Cookbook

 The MOSEK Portfolio Optimization Cookbook provides an introduction to the topic of portfolio optimization and discusses several branches of practical interest from this broad subject.
 We intended it to be a practical guide, a cookbook, that not only serves as a reference but also supports the reader with practical implementation.
-We do not assume that the reader is acquainted with portfolio optimization, thus the book can be used as a starting point, while for the experienced reader it can serve as a review.
-First we familiarize the reader with the basic concepts and the most relevant approaches in portfolio optimization, then we also present computational examples with code to illustrate these concepts and to provide a basis for implementing more complex and more specific cases.
-We aim to keep the discussion concise and self-contained, covering only the main ideas and tools, the most important pitfalls, both from theoretical and from technical perspective.
+We do not assume that the reader is acquainted with portfolio optimization.
+Thus the book can be used as a starting point, while for the experienced reader, it can serve as a review.
+First, we familiarize the reader with the basic concepts and the most relevant approaches in portfolio optimization.
+Then we also present computational examples with code to illustrate these concepts and provide a basis for implementing more complex and specific cases.
+We aim to keep the discussion concise and self-contained, covering only the main ideas and tools and the most important pitfalls from a theoretical and technical perspective.
 The reader is directed towards further reading in each subject through references.

 The Portfolio Optimization Cookbook is accompanied by a GitHub repository with code examples featured in the book.